preciofishbone/OmniaDocs/introduction/index.rst

 1. Go to the page.
 2. Edit the page in advanced mode.
 3. Add the web part to a suitable web part zone.
-The web part is called "Banner" and is found in the "Omnia" Category.
+The web part is found in the "Omnia" Category.
 4. Check in the page.
 (You must do that to be able to access the settings.)

 Here's how to add a block to a Quick Page: